-Major projects in Hunter Water's proposed program in its initial submission include completion of the Grahamstown dam spillway, replacement of the trunk water main from Chichester Dam between Tarro and Shortland, and the construction of a new trunk main on Kooragang Island to cater for growth.
-The program also included a range of other upgrades to reservoirs and water mains to improve security of supply (in line with operating licence requirements), to optimise asset whole-of-life costs, and cater for growth.
+Major projects in Hunter Water's proposed program include completion of the Grahamstown dam spillway, replacement of the trunk water main from Chichester Dam between Tarro and Shortland, and the construction of a new trunk main on Kooragang Island to cater for growth.
+The program also includes a range of other upgrades to reservoir and water mains to improve security of supply (in line with operating licence requirements), optimise asset whole-of-life costs, and cater for growth.

-In its initial report, Atkins/Cardno found that Hunter Water's approach to distribution main renewal is consistent with good practice and demonstrates a minimum cost approach.
+Atkins/Cardno found that Hunter Water's approach to distribution main renewal is consistent with good practice and demonstrates a minimum cost approach.
 It also found that expenditure on the major trunk main from Tarro to Shortland is appropriate to improve security of supply based on Hunter Water's risk assessment, and cater for growth.